-Horizontal sample location control of the SU corners will be achieved using a high-accuracy, handheld global positioning system device (GPS; Trimble[©] Gwo7X[TM]) with sub meter accuracy.
+Horizontal sample location control of the sample increments will be achieved using a high-accuracy, handheld global positioning system device (GPS; Trimble© Gwo7XTM) with sub meter accuracy.
+The target coordinates will be entered into the GPS device prior to mobilizing to facilitate locating and marking them in the field.
+For increment sample locations that cannot be located with GPS, the increment will be located using a measuring tape from adjacent increment locations.